Visyond/website-hugo/site/content/faq/faq-page-title.md

         faqSectionSubTitle: Visyond is built for real-time data updates
       - answersList:
           - answer: >-
-              <strong>Interact with models indirectly through an always
+              <strong>Interact with spreadsheets through a secure, always
               up-to-date presentation layer.</strong> Create interactive,
               spreadsheet-driven calculators and dashboards, and share with each stakeholder only what they need to see or interact with.
+With dashboard’s controls (sliders, drop-downs, etc.) connected
+              directly to the spreadsheet cells, you can let collaborators query the spreadsheet and get the outputs without seeing or modifying the spreadsheet.
+You can allow collaborators to apply certain scenarios from you spreadsheet to the dashboard they see.
           - answer: >-
               <strong>Empower collaborators to test assumptions
               independently</strong> and self-serve on ‘what-if’ questions,